rupc/Huffman-Coding/README.md

 > ....
 > K(Last ending Position)

 I want to mention that why K is needed.
 Huffman encoding actually encodes characters byte by byte as binary.
-But, the last byte might not be fully filled.
-So if you want to decode the compressed binary file, you have to know which bit in last byte end.
+But, the last byte might not be fully needed.
+So if you want to decode the compressed binary file, you have to know which bit in last byte ends.

 ## Decoding
-Decoding process needs 2 files as input: .huf, .tab you can use like that.
+Decoding process needs 2 files as input: .huf, .tab
+you can use like that.
 > ./huffman-converter -d [file-name]